Course - Mineral Processing, Basic Course - TGB4301

 Learning outcome

-Knowledge: The students should be familiar with the most important unit operations in minerals processing, the physical and chemical principles that control these unit operations and the equipment that is used.
-Furthermore, the students are expected to know the applicability and limitations of the most important fragmentation and separation equipment.
-The students should be able to establish the link between the properties of the raw material and the choice of processing solution.
+The students should be able to explain the function of the most important unit operations in minerals processing, explain the physical and chemical principles that control these unit operations and give examples of the most common equipment that is used.

-Skills: The students should be able to suggest basic flowsheets for mineral processing of raw materials with given properties and to calculate simple mass balance and separation results, including the use of partition curves.
+The students should be able to propose basic flowsheets for mineral processing of raw materials with given properties and to calculate simple mass balance and separation results, including the use of partition curves.
 The students should be able to calculate and use particle size distributions and mineral liberation curves, and to make initial calculations for sizing of ball mills and simple classifiers.

 Learning methods and activities